 Working in the UK as a self-employed professional

-The United Kingdom (UK) has not been an EU country since 1 January 2021.
-If you start working in the UK temporarily as a self-employed professional, there are rules.
-For example, you need a visa and charge VAT for the services you do there.
+If you start working in the UK temporarily as a self-employed professional, there are rules you must follow.
+For example, you need a visa.
+You charge VAT for the services you supply.
+There are documents you need to avoid double income tax.
+And personal possessions you take with you must be cleared by British customs.

 Travelling to and staying in the UK

-• There are several things you have to arrange before travelling to the UK.
-To work in the UK temporarily, you need a Temporary Worker visa.
+• To work in the UK temporarily, you need a Temporary Worker visa.
 You apply for this visa 3 months before departure.

 • You must show that you have a minimum of £1,270 in your bank account to support yourself.

 • You must have a Certificate of Sponsorship, which is a registration that your client must arrange in the UK.
-This Certificate will remain valid for 3 months.
+You are given a registration number, Yiu need this number for your visa application and it is valid for 3 months.

 • When travelling with your own car, you need a valid green insurance card.
 You must have this with you.